 This article is separated into several parts: An argument FOR chandeliers in your barn or stable, some ideas and inspiration for both practical and fanciful barn chandeliers, maintenance, cleaning, and general recommendations for stable chandeliers, and recommendations for chandeliers on the market, in various styles, that fit this niche well.
 To navigate these sections, use the table of content below:

-Why Lighting your Barn with Chandeliers isn’t (Quite) as Crazy as you Might Think
+Why Lighting your Barn with Stable Chandeliers isn’t (Quite) as Crazy as you Might Think

 Chandeliers bring grace and elegance- and in a barn- whimsical charm.
 More practically, the touch of class chandeliers create is a way to set your barn apart as an event venue.

-Horse Farms and Stables Proving Chandeliers and Stables create a Picturesque Pairing
+Horse Farms that Prove Stable Chandeliers create a Picturesque Pairing

 If all else fails and your barn’s architecture just doesn’t allow for a chandelier, consider the idea that sparked the whole article: a chandelier in your tack room.